1rick/birddive/input/posts/2024224-stafford-sfs1.md

 In my research, I've seen another case of Kurasawa Gakki doing quasi-replicas of a rare model guitar, and that's their [apparent remake of a Gibson B-25](https://ameblo.jp/maj7-guitars/entry-12322104224.html),  the Stafford SLG360.

-I should also note that there are a three headstock logo variants for the Stafford SF-S1.
+I should also note that there are three headstock logo variants for the Stafford SF-S1.
 In the picture below from left to right: there's the boring one which my guitar has, there's a sort of cursive scripty one, and then there is the Martin-wannabe-logo.

 ![Stafford SF-S1 headstocks](/static/images/stafford-headstocks.jpg)